Loading data...

 Voting Power

-Weight of a participant’s influence in governance.
+Weight assigned to a participant's choices in governance.

 W